NPKelly/CS481-X-S20-capstone-homecu/docs/NickKelly.md

 I worked more on the flow diagrams completing the flow diagrams for the list of credit union feature and the manage users feature.
 I also updated the login feature flow diagram with the mockups made by Nealon Hager.

+## Week 6

+### February 25, 2020

+This week we begin development on the various features that we have been planning on making.
+Today I create tasks for the user stories defined for these features.